-Sending out spurious emails is one way that criminals manage to get your details, or get you to download malicious software.
-The problem is this: spotting these malicious emails is now getting harder and harder, as the criminals are becoming more advanced and knowledgeable.
+Sending out spurious emails is one way that criminals manage to get your details or get you to download malicious software.
+The problem is this: spotting these malicious emails is getting harder, as the criminals are becoming more advanced and knowledgeable.
 So, to ensure that an email isn’t malicious, look at the URL it came from.
 Is it the URL of a company you’ve used before, or is it a random one?
 If it’s random, it’s best not to open it.

-If you think an email is important, but simply don’t trust it, ring the people it supposedly comes from instead.
+If you think an email is essential, but don’t trust it, ring the people it supposedly comes from instead.
 Any bank, for example, will be able to tell you whether they’ve sent you an email.
-Also, remember that good companies will never ask you to part with account information in an email, so never give out things like passwords and personal information.
+Also, remember that a good company will never ask you to part with account information in an email, so never give out things like passwords and personal information.

 Train Staff Properly

-You aren’t the only one who could let a virus infect your computers, as your staff are also vulnerable.
-Just one slip up from a staff member could cause an entire company’s IT system to suffer, so each and every one needs to know the risks, and how to combat them.
+You aren’t the only one who could let a virus infect your computers, as your staff is also vulnerable.
+Just one slip up from a staff member could cause an entire company’s IT system to suffer, so everyone needs to know the risks and how to combat them.
 The government offers free training programs to help with this issue, which can be a great way to improve your staff members’ knowledge.

-Aside from the government’s training program, it is also worth getting an IT support professional to come and address staff members on a regular basis, such as the ones from Couno , who are industry leaders in the IT support field. so that they are aware of any new or developing threats.
-This, combined with anti-virus software, will create a great barrier for your business.
+Aside from the government’s training program, it is also worth getting an IT to support professional to regularly address staff members, such as the ones from Couno.
+They are industry leaders in the IT support field.
+So that they are aware of any new or developing threats, this, combined with antivirus software, will create an excellent barrier for your business.

 Use Common Sense!

 This last one doesn’t take long to explain.
+So, if something doesn’t look quite right, it probably isn’t, and if you need to act on something, make sure you work as quickly as possible!
 When dealing with your IT, apply the same common sense and intuition you use in daily life.
-So, if something doesn’t look quite right, it probably isn’t, and if you need to act on something, make sure you act as quickly as possible!